nystudio107/seomatic/README.md

 ### 1.1.41 -- 2017.01.05

 * [Fixed] Fixed an issue with the Charge plugin if you used the Charge element path
+* [Fixed] Fixed an issue where re-saving a Section might not re-save the SEOmatic FieldType info
 * [Improved] Updated the README.md

 ### 1.1.40 -- 2016.12.20